Life As a Painting, Coating, or Decorating Worker

 Painting, Coating, or Decorating Worker Required Skills

-When polled, Painting, Coating, and Decorating Workers say the following skills are most frequently used in their jobs:
+Painting, Coating, and Decorating Workers state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others’ actions.